-- This function uses the APRS format for data communications including your station position, messages, etc. - When data is received from another station, the direction of the received station (from your station's perspective), their distance, and their grid square locator is displayed.
-Any comments sent by the other station are also displayed. - Meteorological data obtained from a connected Weather Station can be transmitted. - ◆ APRS (Automatic Packet Reporting System) is a worldwide system introduced by Bob Bruninga, WB4APR .
+- This function uses the APRS format for data communications including your station position, messages, etc., when connected to a GPS receiver. - Even with the GPS receiver not connected, similar communications can be performed by entering the position data. - When data is received from another station, the direction of the received station (from your station's perspective), their distance, and their grid square locator is displayed.
+Any comments sent by the other station are also displayed. - Meteorological data obtained from a connected Weather Station can be transmitted. - APRS (Automatic Packet Reporting System) is a worldwide system introduced by Bob Bruninga, WB4APR.